-1 tablespoon apple cider vinegar (or lime juice)
+- 1 tablespoon apple cider vinegar (or lime juice)

-  - 1 tablespoon dried oregano ( or a couple bay leaves)
+- 1 tablespoon dried oregano (or a couple of bay leaves)

 - 1 can diced green chilies (optional)

 - If baking, preheat oven to 400F (see notes for instant pot)

-  - Heat oil in a Medium Dutch oven over medium high heat.
+- Heat oil in a Dutch oven or heavy-bottomed pot over medium-high heat.
 Add onion, saute 2 minutes, stirring.
 Add garlic, turn heat to medium, saute 4-5 minutes until fragrant and golden and onions are tender.
 Add spices and salt, toasting for 1-2 minutes

 - Add water, soy and vinegar.
-Add oregano and optional green chillies.
+Add oregano and optional green chilies.
 Stir.

 - Bring to a simmer.
 Cover and either simmer on the stove on med-low for 45 minutes or place in the hot oven.

 - If cooking breasts, check at 35-40 minutes, they may be done depending on thickness and size.
 Thighs will need the whole 45 minutes, perhaps a little more, again, depending on size.

-  - You’ll know if meat is done when it’s 165-170F, or when it is tender and shreds easily with two forks.
+- You’ll know if the meat is done when it’s 165-170F, or when it is tender and shreds easily with two forks.
 Shred the meat, then simmer gently on the stove until some of the liquid has evaporated, about 5 -10 more minutes.

 - If you like very crispy carnitas, simmer until all the liquid is gone, and/ or drain well, then pan sear in oil to crisp, or place on a sheet pan and broil in the oven.